Sinha5714/pp5-api-ref/README.md

 - This was my second attempt in agile development but I feel I made a tremendous improvement
 - I was able to follow the steps and add milestones in this project

+Note: I have added Epic and updated all issues after recieving results on PP4 where I missed 'EPIC' in agile design.

 ### User Story Template

 - Using Github issues first I created the template for a user story that was later used to create user stories.
 I created four labels: must have, could have, should have.